Color Blindness Simulator

 Generate harmonious color palettes using color theory.
 Complementary, triadic, analogous, and more.

-Pick any colour and instantly view HEX, RGB, HSL, HSV, CMYK, alpha, and decimal values.
+Pick any color and instantly view HEX, RGB, HSL, HSV, CMYK, alpha, and decimal values.
 Copy any format with one click.

 Tint & Shade Generator